housecurve/housecurve.github.io/docs/appnotes/roon.md

 HouseCurve measures your audio system by listening to it play a sine sweep test signal.
 There are several ways to do this as described in [connecting](../usage/connecting.md).

-For this app note, we will perform measurements using [externally played sweeps](../usage/connecting.md#externally-played-sweeps).
+For this app note, we will perform measurements using [external stimulus](../usage/connecting.md#external-stimulus).
 This method doesn't require a direct connection to the audio system.
 Instead, we transfer the test signal as a wav file to the audio system and play it manually.
 HouseCurve will measure by listening to the test signal as it is played.

 This method will work with any audio system, but it requires more steps.
 If you like, you can skip this and connect HouseCurve to the audio system using Bluetooth or AirPlay.
 As long as the signal passes through the Roon Core, you will get the same result.